 To coordinate local membership recruitment and retention efforts.

-To engage in community, recreational and social activities to promote and support solidarity among Chapter members.
+To engage in community, recreational, and social activities to promote and support solidarity among Chapter members.

 To participate with local and state AFL-CIO Labor Councils to promote and support solidarity among Chapter members.

 Section 3.
-The purposes of this Chapter are to promote and support PASS and PASS members through direct involvement in internal PASS activities such as membership recruitment and retention, the PASS Political Action Committee, media relations, community events, application of PASS's strategic plan and communication to the Chapter's membership of information received from PASS's contract administration representatives at the national, regional and local levels.
+The purpose of this chapter is to promote and support PASS members by actively engaging in internal PASS activities such as membership recruitment and retention, media relations, community events, and communication of information received from PASS's contract administration representatives at the national, regional, and local levels.
+Additionally, the chapter will assist in the implementation of PASS's strategic plan and support the PASS Political Action Committee.
+The ultimate goal is to ensure that the chapter's membership is informed and engaged with PASS's activities and initiatives.

 Article II.
 Boundaries

-This Chapter shall reside in the State of Illinois and will include bargaining unit members from FSDO, CMO, AVN, MIDO, AF and/or DoD that reside in the state of Illinois.
+This Chapter shall reside in the State of Illinois; it will include bargaining unit members from Air Traffic Services (ATS), Aviation System Standards (AVN), Certificate Management Office (CMO), Flight Standard District Office (FSDO), Manufacturing Inspector District Offices (MIDO), AF Air Traffic Organization (ATO) and/or Department of Defense (DoD) that reside in the state of Illinois and/or physically work in the state of Illinois and the state they reside does NOT have an active Chapter.

 Article Ill.
 Membership

 Section 1.
-Any PASS Member in good standing who is in the ILLINOIS PASS Chapter and the following bargaining units: AF, FS, AVN, CMO, MIDO and DOD shall be a member of this Chapter.
+Any PASS Member in good standing in the ILLINOIS PASS Chapter and the following bargaining units: Air Traffic Services (ATS), Aviation System Standards (AVN), Certificate Management Office (CMO), Flight Standard District Office (FSDO), Manufacturing Inspector District Offices (MIDO), AF Air Traffic Organization (ATO) and/or Department of Defense (DoD) shall be a member of this Chapter.

 Section 2.
 A member in good standing shall be current in the payment of PASS membership dues, and shall abide by the rules and policies duly adopted by PASS and this Chapter.